Definition of Probation

 Standard of Proof

 - Brown v.
 State, 813 So.
-2d 202 (Fla.
-2d DCA 2002) (stating that a probation officer’s testimony that, on one occasion, he or she knocked on a defendant’s door during a home visit and did not receive an answer was insufficient to revoke probation);
+2d 202, 203-04 (Fla.
+2d DCA 2002) (stating that a probation officer’s testimony that, on one occasion, he or she knocked on a defendant’s door during a late night home visit and did not receive an answer was insufficient to revoke probation);

-- Robaldo v.
-State, 884 So.
-2d 385 (Fla.
-2d DCA 2004) (reversing a revocation where the only evidence that a defendant had moved from her residence was hearsay and the probation officer’s testimony that the defendant was not present during one visit.
-Such evidence was not competent to support a trial court’s revocation order).
+- Cito v.
+State, 721 So.
+2d 1192 (Fla.
+2d DCA 1998) (reversing a revocation order where the only evidence that a defendant had changed residences without permission was a probation officer’s hearsay testimony repeating statements of the defendant’s mother);

 Violation Must be Substantial and Willful

 A trial court “has broad discretion to determine whether there has been a willful and substantial violation of a term of probation and whether such a violation has been demonstrated by the greater weight of the evidence.”
 State v.
-Carter, 835 So.2d 259, 262 (Fla.2002).
+Carter, 835 So.
+2d 259, 262 (Fla.
+2002).
+Whether a violation is willful and substantial must be decided on a case by case basis.
+Id. at 261.

 - Thorpe v.
-State, 642 So.2d 629, 629 (Fla.
+State, 642 So.
+2d 629 (Fla.
 1st DCA 1994) (stating that “[w]here a probationer has made reasonable efforts to comply with the terms of probation, his or her failure to do so has been held not to be willful”);

 Common Types of Violations